anikettrivedi/java-snippets/whiteboard/interview/java_01_java_core.md

     1 - remove(int index) : O(n) as element need to be moved to left.
 Better than linked list.
     2 - remove(Object object) : note it removes first occurence of the object
 7 - Use cases
     1 - Fewer writes and frequent reads.
+Sequencial reads.
     2 - Index based reads.
     3 - When size of List is known beforehands.
+    4 - When lower latency is important.
 8 - Implementation details:
     1 - Implements List interface.
 ```